 4. Change the water – change the water every couple of days to keep things fresh.
 You’ll start seeing roots in just a few days (usually around 5 – 7 days).

-5. Remove your rooting mint cutting – once the cutting has established roots at least half an inch long, you can remove it from the water and plant it.
+5. Remove your mint cutting from the water – once the mint cutting has established roots at least half an inch long, you can remove it from the water and plant it.

 6. Plant your cuttings – it depends on what you are planning to do with your mint plant.
 If you just want it to establish in soil and then move it to the garden, you can use a small pot (3-4 inches).
 Maybe one of those Cow Pots that you can plant in the soil so transplanting to the garden is easier.